 Mac With Intel Processor:

-If Apple Music is only playing previews even in Safe Mode, or your Mac restarts several times, then reinstall macOS.
+If Apple Music behaves this way even in Safe Mode or your Mac restarts several times, then reinstall macOS.

 Offload Apple Music App on iPhone